afsc-assessments/ebswp_2023/doc/EBSpollock.md

 goals of the project include investigating whether genetic stock structure exists in walleye pollock, if these patterns are temporally stable, and if distributional shifts under climate change are detectable using genomic data.
-Whole genome sequencing is a new approach to the study of walleye pollock stock structure that is expected to yield higher statistical power than previous results using microsatellite DNA markers.
+Whole genome sequencing is a new approach to the study of pollock stock structure that is expected to yield higher statistical power than previous results using microsatellite DNA markers.
 This planned study should help improve stock structure evaluation (last done in Ianelli et al. 2015).